Gildara/100-days-of-code/log.md

 ### Day 27: August 12, 2017

 **Plan**: Not sure what I am going to work on.
 If I don't think of anything else, I can always start transferring everything to codepen.
 That should be good for several aggravating days.

+**Today's Progress**:Tried to figure out why my weather api is no longer working.
+Started trying to figure out how to use wikipedia api.

+**Thoughts**: Wow wikipedia api is hard to understand.
+I think I finally (sort of) get it.
+Noticed my random quote machine and local weather pens were messed up.
+Fixed the quote machine but can't get the weather api to work.
+WTF?
+Transferred the wiki code I have so far to codepen last night with surprisingly little difficulty.

+### Day 28: August 13, 2017

+**Plan**: Either try to get weather project working again or start constructing code to pull search results from wikipedia.
+Or both.

 **Today's Progress**:

 **Thoughts**: